-After you have immigrated to the United States and received a green card (become a lawful permanent resident or LPR), travel gets a lot easier.
+After you have immigrated to the United States and received a green card (become a U.S. lawful permanent resident or LPR), international travel gets a lot easier.
 No longer do you have to worry about whether your visa will be good for another U.S. entry, or face having to renew your status every few months or years.

 On the other hand, there are specific rules you must follow in order to maintain your U.S. immigration status and avoid losing your permanent residence altogether.

 You will also need to carry the passport of your home country, since this is a required travel document and shows your country of citizenship.

-What is true, however, is that if you stay away for six months or more, you will face a lot of questions upon your return -- and if you stay away for a year or more, your green card will become invalid for travel purposes (an airline might refuse to let you board) and you will be presumed to have abandoned your U.S. residency.
+What is true, however, is that if you stay away from the United States for six months or more, you will face a lot of questions upon return.
+And if you stay away for a year or more, your green card will become invalid for travel purposes (an airline might refuse to let you board) and you will be presumed to have abandoned your U.S. residency.

 Another important thing to know is that continuous residence in the United States is a requirement for citizenship, as discussed below.

 If you clearly have given up your U.S. residency, then even if you make it as far as the U.S. port of entry, you could be turned around and sent home on the next flight.
 More likely, however, you will be "paroled" into the U.S., meaning allowed temporary, conditional entry for the purpose of proving that you didn't abandon your residency.
-If you fail to provide this proof, you will be deported (removed) from the United States.
+If you fail to provide this proof, you will likely be deported (removed) from the United States.

 All of this sounds a lot like the principles of abandonment of residence described above, but it's a separate section of the law.
 You can break the continuous residence requirement without having actually abandoned your U.S. residence.
-(Of course, if you have abandoned your U.S. residence -- which sometimes gets discovered in the course of applying for U.S. citizenship -- you will have no hope of citizenship and will lose your green card.)
+(Of course, if you have abandoned your U.S. residence, which sometimes gets discovered in the course of applying for U.S. citizenship, you will have no hope of citizenship and will lose your U.S. green card.)

-If you know in advance that you are going to remain outside the U.S. for more than one year, but less than two years, you can apply for what's known as a reentry permit, before you leave.
-If you are out of the United States for longer than a year, you will not be able to use your green card as a reentry permit, and will more than likely lose it completely.
+If you know in advance that you are going to remain outside the U.S. for more than one year, but less than two years, you can apply for what's known as a reentry permit before you leave.
+If you remain outside of the United States for longer than a year, you will not be able to use your green card for reentry, and will more than likely lose it completely.